 How Millennials Change the Auto Industry Landscape

 There are over 75 million American millennials to date (those born from the early 1980s to the late 1990s).
-While their role for the change in the car industry landscape is continuously taking shape, there are three specific trends that may illustrate their influence on the market.
+While their role is contributing to the change in the car industry landscape, which is continuously taking shape, there are three specific trends that may illustrate their influence on the market.
 These are the ways they make their presence felt in the car industry.

 Today’s sharing economy

 This is the generation that is growing up along with the boom of Uber and Airbnb.
 The sharing economy defines the lifestyle of the millennials.
 This fact deeply affects the way this group of people makes its purchase decisions.
 Patronizing companies within the sharing economy has become a behavioral trend, which at the quick glance may make car companies nervous.

 “Sharing economy defines the lifestyle of the millennials.”

 Although modern young adults usually prefer to hail a ride via Uber or Lyft, this trend is expected to further boost car sales.
 First, more enterprising Americans see this as a lucrative and promising income opportunity, prompting them to get into Uber as drivers.
 Second, millennial’s will in the future, certainly realize how necessary cars are as a way of transportation, making them eventually intend to buy for their own use.
 Third, many car manufacturers are starting to be part of ride-sharing platforms, translating to revenues that may complement car sales.

 With the popularity of ride-hailing services, millennials definitely have a different perception of buying and owning a car.
 While the Generation X (their parents) and older generations look at this more as a status symbol—a milestone for maturity, freedom, and success—car ownership generally is less prestigious for young Americans.

 “Car ownership generally is less prestigious for young Americans.”